edthedev/edthedev.github.io/art/live/index.md

     size: 20
 items:
     - {id: "latest", name: "Another Sketch - In Progress"}
-    - {id: "E", name: "E - 2021 Sep 5",
-    desc: "Playing with an extended grid index."}
     - {id: "tile", name: "Tile - 2021 Aug 27",
     desc: "Time to start tiling."}
     - {id: "glide", name: "Glide - 2021 Aug 7",
     desc: "I might be satisfied with how this algorithm behaves now."}
-    - {id: "laserspace", name: "Laserspace - 2021 Aug 5", desc: "Still running with the 80s carpet theme."}
-    - {id: "80s_carpet", name: "80s Carpet - 2021 July 29"}
     - {id: "sliders", name: "Sliders - 2021 July 28"}
     - {id: "weave_square", name: "Square Weave - 2021 June 29", desc: "A less complex path algorithm, simpler background and squares within squares brings this close to where I first envisioned it."}
-    - {id: "80s_weave", name: "80s Weave - 2021 June 28", desc: "Using various angles other than 90 degres for the line paths was interesting - but it proved too busy for re-use in later sketches.
-Notice that the next sketch sticks to 90 degree angles."}
     - {id: "dots_and_boxes", name: "Dots and Boxes - 2021 June 18", desc: "This quick tribute to 80s Pop Art is also a demonstration that I am getting a bit more comfortable controling the animation sequence.
 Most notably, for this piece I start and stop the animation exactly when I want to."}
     - {id: "woodlands", name: "Woodlands - 2021 June 12", desc: "The most obvious change in this piece of pixel art is that the tree growth is now visibly animated.